deja-consulting/cv/docs/code-guide/html-templates/template-processing.md

 Every template gets converted into _both_ a Scala function and a Scala case class or Scala object.

-Both the function and case class (or object) will be put in an enclosing Scala `object` whose name is the same as the HTML file name, without the `.html` ending, but with the String `Templates` attached.
+Both the function and case class (or object) will be put in an enclosing Scala `object` whose name is the same as the HTML file name, without the `.html` ending.

 The Scala `object` gets put in a package that starts with `consulting.deja.cv.template`, and adds every additional sub-path element of the HTML file as a package element.

-For example, a template in the file `src/main/resources/html-templates/standardoverview/StandardOverviewTemplate.html` will be put in an object with full Scala identifier `consulting.deja.cv.template.standardoverview.StandardOverviewTemplates`.
+For example, a template in the file `src/main/resources/html-templates/standardoverview/StandardOverviewTemplates.html` will be put in an object with full Scala identifier `consulting.deja.cv.template.standardoverview.StandardOverviewTemplates`.